cesar-douady/open-lmake/doc/src/rules.md

 | python      | `bool` | `False` | Full    | `True`  |

 When this attribute has a false value, calling `io_uring*` sys calls is forbidden.
-This is because this allows to create deps and targets without any sys calls being made and thus prevent them from being tracked.
+This is because this allows creating deps and targets without any sys calls being made and thus prevents them from being tracked.

 If it is true, such sys calls are allowed and it is the user responsibility to ensure that accesses are adequately recorded by calling `depend()` and `target()`.